t0mpr1c3/DOWNFALL/README.md

 ### Variables

-The built-in integer variables A%-Z% are heavily used to optimimze performance.
+The built-in integer variables `A%`-`Z%` are heavily used to optimimze performance.

 `A%,B%,C%` lines 4,5 user input
 `D%*` lines 2,6 = total number of lines cleared